OnyoCoder/inkster-py/README.md

 # Welcome to Inkster!

+Inkster is a discord API wrapper with a few extensions such as math, education and more.

 ## Installation

 If you would like to install inkster just run the command in a command prompt: